The two-dimensional one-component plasma is hyperuniform: Locating discrepancies near the boundary

-expresses that some excess of charges is found in the disks $\Dd_r$ for a fairly wide region $r \in [R-2L, R-L]$ and that the discrepancy is thus not “concentrated in a layer on the inner side of the boundary of the disk”.
+The event $\DisInsP$ (resp. $\DisInsM$) represents the situation in which an excess (resp. deficit) of charges is found in all the disks $\DD_r$ for a fairly wide region $r \in [R-2L, R-L]$ - in which case the discrepancy is thus \emph{not} “concentrated in a layer on the inner side of the boundary of the disk”}.
+The goal of the next proposition is to rule out this possibility.

 \begin{proposition} There exists a constant $\Cins(\beta)$ depending only on $\beta$ such that the following holds.
 Let $s$ be a real parameter.
 Assume that $R, L, \eR, s$ satisfy:

 Then we have:

 \end{proposition} We postpone the proof of Proposition \ref{prop:chase_the_goat} to Section \ref{sec:proof_chase_the_goat}.
 It relies on Proposition \ref{prop:bound_fluct_radial}.